Better Ingredients. Better Results.

 Blood sugar • Inflammation • Gut Health • Stress Response

-Chicory root comes from the perennial herbaceous plant of the dandelion family and is a bit wood-like, due to its fibrous composition.
+Chicory is a perennial herbaceous plant of the dandelion family and is a bit wood-like, due to its fibrous composition.
 Its fiber contains inulin, which is prebiotic and one of the better food sources to support the good bacteria in your gut microbiome.

 Learn more